gadicohen93/action-grounding/MATS_APPLICATION.md

 ### Critical Test: Fake Escalation Episodes

 On the subset of fake escalation episodes (N=34 in test set), the reality probe predicted:
-- **FALSE (tool not used):** 81% of cases
+- **FALSE (tool not used):** 81% of cases — significantly above chance
 - **TRUE (tool used):** 19% of cases

 Mean P(tool_used) on fake episodes: **0.30** (clustered near 0)
 Mean P(tool_used) on true episodes: **0.92** (clustered near 1)

 **Figure 2 shows:** Panel A displays the confusion matrix (95% accuracy).
-Panel B shows probability distributions —fake episodes (red) cluster at low P(tool_used), while true episodes (green) cluster high, demonstrating the probe aligns with reality even when the model's narrative is false.
+Panel B shows probability distributions — in the majority of fake episodes (81%), the probe correctly predicts that no action occurred despite the model's false claims.
+Fake episodes (red) cluster at low P(tool_used), while true episodes (green) cluster high.

 **Interpretation:** The model's internal states encode whether it took the action, independent of what it claims in text.
 This suggests a separable "action-grounding" representation.